contao/docs/docs/dev/framework/page-controllers.md

 #[AsPage(contentComposition: false)]
 ```

-In Contao **4.10** there is no abstraction yet in place for you to render such content
+There is no abstraction yet in place for you to render such content
 easily.
-You _can_ use the `PageRegular` class of the legacy framework of Contao
+You _can_ use the `FrontendIndex` class of the legacy framework of Contao
 to render the page layout as defined in the page structure (in addition to processing
 your own logic):